grantwall/testinggan2/README.md

 This application has been realized by Filippo Aleotti, Fabio Tosi, Matteo Poggi and Stefano Mattoccia, from the University of Bologna.

+# More information about this work will be provided in the next days!

 # Contact
 For questions write to